Pakoszówka

 Pakoszówka is a village in the administrative district of Gmina Sanok, within Sanok County, Subcarpathian Voivodeship, in south-eastern Poland.

 Geography

 The village Pakoszówka is under the mountain Wroczen (498 m), which is located between the villages Pakoszówka and Lalin.
-It lies approximately 13 km north-west of Sanok and 45 km south of the regional capital Rzeszów.

 History

 Of the Earth Pakoszówka have been already populated by ancient dukes of Kievan Rus.
 According to information from the historical village was founded in 1348 by Nicholas Pakosz.

 The area around Pakoszówka was settled as early as the end of the 3rd Century BC by the Przeworsk culture and lasted to around the 5th century AD.
 There have also been sites found to include artifacts from the Roman period.

 Bronze bracelet from the 3rd century BC, fragments of pottery, a fragment of glass bracelet and a gold coin has been discovered in Pakoszówka near Sanok (Subcarpathian province).
 This ornament is one of the most valuable objects associated with the Celts discovered in the region.
 The Celts were the pioneers of the use of iron in Europe.